-My name is Lesley, I live in the beautiful highland coastal village of Brora.
-Currently working (more than) part time as a respite support worker, run my own business and sing solo as well as in a 7 piece blues/rock band so I am pretty busy - plus I am getting on a bit now!!
-Having had major spinal surgery just over 4 years ago and suffering from Arthritis I need help with most household tasks including vacuuming, washing dishes, laundry, ironing, gardening, up-cycling projects, general maintenance, so it may appeal to someone with an interest in artistic projects, music, gardening and the great outdoors!!!
+I am currently working (more than) part time as a respite support worker, run my own business (vintage) and sing solo as well as in a 7 piece blues/rock band so I am pretty busy - plus I am getting on a bit now - turned 60 this year!!
+Having had major spinal surgery just over 4 years ago and suffering from Arthritis I need help with most household tasks including vacuuming, washing dishes, laundry, ironing, gardening, up-cycling projects, general maintenance etc.

 It is an easy going household so if you enjoy cleaning, 'fixing up', decorating, gardening etc there are plenty of 'odd jobs' that need attention!
 I prefer someone confident and mature, (mid - late 20's up) who has experience, able to work on their own and use common sense and initiative, it is easier if you know how to do the basic tasks mentioned above...........There's always plenty to keep you busy - it's a big old property.